A disabled York County veteran gets the gift of mobility days before Christmas

 “Now I will have a set of tank legs to run around the backyard and do whatever so it’s a really good feeling,” added Jacoby.

-If you’d like to donate to Roots for Boots visit here: rootsforboots.com
+If you’d like to donate to Roots for Boots visit their website here: rootsforboots.com